 Family Life Education - Marriage and Family

-The Marriage and Family program is designed for students who desire to work with families in family life education and/or in family and community service settings.
+The Marriage and Family major within the Family Life Education program is designed for students who desire to work with families in family life education and/or in family and community service settings.

 Certified Family Life Educator (CFLE) and Certified Child and Parenting Practitioner (CCPP).
 Students are also prepared for graduate programs in marriage and family, and related fields.